VulpritProoze/ArtChive/REPUTATION_SYSTEM_PLAN.md

    - Should it auto-refresh?

 4. **Reputation Calculation:**
-   - Should reputation be recalculated if a post is deleted?
+   - Should reputation amounts be recalculated if a post is deleted?
-   - Should reputation be recalculated if a critique is changed from positive to negative?
+   - Should reputation amounts be recalculated if a critique is changed from positive to negative?
+   - If a praise/trophy/critique is deleted, should the reputation amount be reversed?
+   - How to handle reputation amount corrections if transactions are found to be invalid?

 5. **UI/UX:**
    - What color/style for reputation indicator?
 (Red dot mentioned)